Dilston Castle: The Derwentwater estates after 1716

 The 1731 act directed that the Court of Exchequer should sell the property, but it was not sold.
 Instead, the Forfeited Estates (Greenwich Hospital) Act 1734 (8 Geo.
 2. c.
 29) directed that Crown income from the estate (after payment of various annuities and the interest on mortgages) should be employed to completing the building of Greenwich Hospital.
 A further act, the Crown Lands (Forfeited Estates) (Greenwich Hospital) Act 1737 (11 Geo.
 2. c.
 30) was passed in 1738 to deal with difficulties that had arisen under this.
-Dilston Hall (left uncompleted on the execution of the 3rd Earl) thus became residence for the hospital's local estate steward, but, deteriorating, the commissioners ordered its demolition in 1765, leaving the castle tower and the chapel.
+Dilston Hall (left uncompleted on the execution of the 3rd Earl) thus became residence for the hospital's local estate steward, but deteriorated; the commissioners ordered its demolition in 1765, leaving the castle tower and the chapel.
 Following the execution of Charles Ratcliffe in 1746 (see above), Lord Kinnaird as his eldest son petitioned the king, claiming to be entitled the estate, but the Commissioners of Greenwich Hospital rejected his claim, because his right had not been claimed before the Forfeit Estates Commission, and because he was an alien.
 Being unable to finance litigation over this, he asked that the king make financial provision for him, and his mother Charlotte Maria Radclyffe, 3rd Countess of Newburgh (with his approval) asked for provision for his brother and three sisters.
 Accordingly, a compromise was reached that the Hospital Commissioners should pay Lord Kinnaird £24,000, and that £6,000 should be divided among his siblings, else they would have all become destitute upon the death of their mother.
 This was implemented by the Crown Lands (Forfeited Estates) Act 1748 (22 Geo.
 2. c.
 52).

 On the Countess's death in 1755, Lord Kinnaird succeeded as 4th Earl of Newburgh, and lived until 1786.
 The 5th Earl of Newburgh then applied to Parliament for restitution of the estates, but was granted an annuity of £2,500, which he and his widow enjoyed until their deaths in 1814 and 1861 respectively.
 The hospital's revenue from the estates had risen by the 1780s to £15,000.
 The estate remained in their hands until the commissioners transferred it to the Admiralty Board under the Greenwich Hospital Act 1865 (28 & 29 Vict. c.
 89).
 The board then sold the estate to Wentworth Blackett Beaumont, 1st Baron Allendale.